-We continue with the entries of the ESP8266 and the ESP32 seeing the widely heard, loved, and sometimes poorly understood Websockets.
+We continue with the entries on the ESP8266 and ESP32 by looking at the widely heard, loved, and sometimes poorly understood WebSockets.

-In the latest entries of this series of tutorials dedicated to the ESP8266, we have seen how to communicate a web page with the ESP8266 as a backend.
+In the latest entries of this series of tutorials dedicated to the ESP8266, we have seen how to communicate a webpage with the ESP8266 as a backend.
 We started by looking at web forms as a simple way.
-But we have already said that they are an outdated mechanism and that forces the client to refresh the web page when sending information.
+But we have already said that they are an outdated mechanism that forces the client to refresh the webpage when sending information.

-In the previous entry we saw a much more convenient way with Ajax requests.
+In the previous entry, we saw a much more convenient way with Ajax requests.
 Ajax requests allow processing a request to the server without reloading the page.
-But they have the disadvantage that the server does not have a mechanism to call the client and, in addition, they are relatively slow because they have to establish a connection in each request.
+But they have the disadvantage that the server does not have a mechanism to call the client and, furthermore, they are relatively slow because they have to establish a connection for each request.

-In this post we are going to see Websockets, another communication mechanism between the client and the server, which allows bidirectional communication and low lag.
+In this entry, we are going to look at WebSockets, another communication mechanism between client and server, which allows bidirectional communication with low lag.

-Websockets are a “modern version” of traditional sockets that work over HTTP, and are designed to work in web applications.
-In a websocket a connection is created between the client and the server that remains open.
-For this reason they have much less lag, and communication can be done in both directions.
+WebSockets are a “modern version” of traditional sockets that work over HTTP and are designed to work in web applications.
+In a WebSocket, a connection is created between the client and the server that remains open.
+For this reason, they have much less lag, and communication can occur in both directions.

-However, it should be noted that Websockets are not the definitive solution or that it replaces Ajax, but they are compatible technologies.
-It is even possible to have hybrid applications, which use both solutions simultaneously.
+However, it must be noted that WebSockets are not the definitive solution or a replacement for Ajax, but rather they are compatible technologies.
+It is even possible to have hybrid applications that use both solutions simultaneously.

-Websockets are suitable for applications that require a high refresh rate (real-time data capture, control of lighting systems, control of a motor, etc.) and where fast communication from the server to the client is necessary.
+WebSockets are suitable for applications that require a high refresh rate (real-time data capture, lighting system control, motor control, etc.) and where fast communication from the server to the client is necessary.

-However, keeping the connection open involves resource consumption, which translates into a smaller number of clients that we can handle compared to a solution based on an API served through Ajax.
+However, keeping the connection open implies resource consumption, which translates into a lower number of clients we can serve compared to a solution based on an API served through Ajax.

 Enough introduction.
-We will delve into an example of Websockets in the ESP8266.
-We are going to do the same example that we did in the entry about Ajax, simply updating a number on the web page with the value of ‘millis()’ obtained from the server.
-A minimal example that illustrates communication without distracting with additional elements.
+Let’s get into a WebSockets example on the ESP8266.
+We are going to do the same example we did in the entry about Ajax, simply updating a number on the webpage with the value of ‘millis()’ obtained from the server.
+A minimal example that illustrates communication without distractions from additional elements.

-In fact, we are going to see two examples based on the same code (the first of them is commented out).
-In both cases the client will make a websocket connection, and the difference is:
+In fact, we are going to see two examples based on the same code (the first one is commented).
+In both cases, the client will establish a WebSocket connection, and the difference is:

-Example 1 is commented out in the code.
-As it is, the code executes example 2, which uses broadcast.
+Example 1 is commented in the code.
+As is, the code executes example 2, which uses broadcast.

 Let’s see how our code looks.

-On the other hand, we can see that in the loop we call ‘websocket.loop()’, which manages the Websockets process.
-And we also have part of the code from example 2, where the server uses the ‘broadcastTXT(…);’ function to inform all clients of the value of ‘millis()‘.
+On the other hand, we see that in the loop we call ‘websocket.loop()’, which manages the WebSocket process.
+We also have part of the code for example 2, where the server uses the function ‘broadcastTXT(…);’ to inform all clients of the value of ‘millis()’.

 #include <ESP8266WiFi.h>